 Nearly twenty years ago, while the ink was still drying on my philosophy degree, I started working as an editor.
 I wanted to be a writer, a novelist actually, but publishing looked like an ivory tower I would need to sneak my way into.
 Sure, I didn’t know a serial comma from a hole in the page, but getting a job as an editor at least felt possible.
-Landing an agent and a book deal though?
-That felt laughably out of reach.
+Landing an agent and a book deal on the other hand, well, I thought I had better odds on seeing a pig fly than doing that.

 I worked at a number of houses as a nonfiction editor for about a decade before starting Tandem Books with a design partner.
 We weren’t quite packagers, but we weren’t quite not packagers, so we called ourselves a publishing studio.
 We did a ton of projects, working on books that ran the gamut from midlist titles with first-time authors to big-deal books with heavyweights like the New York Times and Mel Brooks—all while I wrote for our clients.

 The business was certainly a success, but I was neck deep in a career that was supposed to have only been a backdoor into the tower.
 Yes I was writing, but it was all commissioned work that burned up most of my creative energy.
 So I made a bonkers decision.
 I left the thriving business we had built to take a crack at being a writer instead of an editor who also writes.
-This site has my (almost) complete published works, which will hopefully soon include my novel.
+That gave me the time and brain space to finish my first novel, which you may just see on shelves in the not too distant future.

 700+